1946–47 Syracuse Nationals season: World Professional Basketball Tournament

-For the first and only time in franchise history, the Syracuse Nationals would participate in the World Professional Basketball Tournament in Chicago, which saw the 1947 event being held on April 7–11, 1947 and consisted of 14 teams, most of which was an even mixture of independently ran teams and teams from the National Basketball League alongside the rivaling American Basketball League's defending champion Baltimore Bullets and the Portland Indians from the ultimately short-lived Pacific Coast Professional Basketball League.
+For the first and only time in franchise history, the Syracuse Nationals would participate in the World Professional Basketball Tournament in Chicago, which saw the 1947 event being held on April 7–11, 1947 and consisted of 14 teams, most of which was a mixture of teams from the National Basketball League and independently ran teams alongside the rivaling American Basketball League's defending champion Baltimore Bullets and the Portland Indians from the ultimately short-lived Pacific Coast Professional Basketball League.
 In the first round, the Nationals went up against the independently ran Midland Dow Chemicals works team, which involved players that were working at the Dow Chemical Company in Midland, Michigan (being primarily led by future NBL/NBA player Paul Cloyd, who was named a member of the All-Tournament Second Team this year).
 While the Nationals appeared to be the better team on the surface (what with them being a playoff squad despite their losing record), the Midland team proved to be the better poised and more prepared team by comparison, as the Dow Chemicals ended up crushing the Nationals 71–39 in what would become Syracuse's only game played in that event.
-As for Midland, they would end up losing their quarterfinal round game to the Toledo Jeeps, who ended up making it to the WPBT championship match by upsetting the three-time defending WPBT champion Fort Wayne Zollner Pistons in the semifinal round before losing it all to the Indianapolis Kautskys, who had previously never won a single WPBT match before this year's event, though Julie Rivlin of the Jeeps would be named the MVP of the tournament despite not winning the championship in the process of it all.
+As for Midland, they would end up losing their quarterfinal round game to the Toledo Jeeps, who ended up making it to the WPBT championship match by upsetting the three-time defending WPBT champion Fort Wayne Zollner Pistons in the semifinal round before losing it all to the Indianapolis Kautskys, who had previously never won a single WPBT match before this year's event, though Jule Rivlin of the Jeeps would be named the MVP of the tournament despite not winning the championship in the process of it all.